wso2/docs-mi/en/docs/learn/examples/rest-api-examples/configuring-non-http-endpoints.md

-# How to expose a non-HTTP services as a RESTful API
+# How to Expose a Non-HTTP Services as a RESTful API
 This example demonstrates how the WSO2 Micro Integrator forwards messages to non-HTTP endpoints.

 ## Synapse configuration